What is a credit card instalment plan?

 Example: Paying off credit card debt with an instalment plan

-To give you an idea of how credit card instalment plans work, let's say Teah has just used her credit card to pay for a $3,000 holiday package.
-She can’t afford to pay this off in one go, so she decides to set up an instalment plan to help her budget for the repayments.
+To give you an idea of how credit card instalment plans work, let's say we have just used a credit card to pay for a $3,000 holiday package.
+We can’t afford to pay this off in one go, so we decided to set up an instalment plan to help budget for the repayments.

 - 6 months with repayments of $500 per month